RLL24187/MKS22X-FinalProject/README.md

 # MKS22X-FinalProject
 # Welcome and Intro
-**DownGradius: <br /> It isn't quite like GradiusNes, but it's getting there. <br /> <br/>** **Description: ** <br />
+**DownGradius: <br /> It isn't quite like GradiusNes, but it's getting there. <br /> <br/>**
+#Description:
 **DownGradius** is based on the old arcade game Gradius Nes.
 The Player (you!) controls a small plane which attempts to survive in a barrage of bullets from waves of monsters approaching in preprogrammed algorithms, based on the type of monster, in the opposite direction.
 By shooting these monsters, the player can increase his/her score and collect item drops which can help them progress further into the game.
 Once the player is hit by one of the bullets, either by monster or boss, or comes in contact with the monster or boss and loses all of its lives, the game is over, and the player restarts at the beginning with their score reset to 0.
 The objective of this game is to get the highest score.

 **Directions:** <br />
 Upon going to the menu, you can either start playing the game, look at the guide, or exit.